 Before you buy tickets online, there are some important rules you should keep in mind:

 - Know your vendor.
 If you purchase tickets online, make sure you are buying from a reputable website, especially before providing any personal financial information.
 Anyone can set up a "spoof" website and make it seem like it is the official website of a legitimate venue or ticket outlet.
 All too often, unsuspecting consumers find their way to a "spoofed" website with a web address that is similar to the legitimate ticket seller's address.
-Aside from potential licensing and trademark violations, "spoof" websites may offer consumers overpriced or counterfeit tickets and expose themselves to identity theft.
+Aside from potential licensing and trademark violations, "spoof" websites may offer consumers overpriced or counterfeit tickets and expose the consumer to identity theft.
 Counterfeiting is also a common problem on websites that function as online classified postings.
 When using such sites, consumers should be especially wary of tickets that are listed for sale "by owner," as these tickets are brokered by individual purchasers rather than official venues.
 In such cases, the credibility of the seller can be difficult or impossible to establish.

 To protect yourself, make sure you know who you are dealing with before buying tickets.
 It's best to purchase tickets from websites that you are familiar with and have used successfully in the past, such as the official website for the venue, theater, sports team, or ticket outlet.
 If you're not familiar with the website you want to use to buy tickets, use a search engine to find the site, rather than simply typing in an address that you think might belong to the venue.
 Many spoof sites use a similar name or spelling to take advantage of shoppers who search for sites this way.
 Most popular search engines spot and correct spelling mistakes and help you locate the correct website, so this is a safer way to search for unfamiliar websites.
 If you are still unsure, try calling the venue directly and asking for its official web address.